ADULT SERVICES STANDARDS

 The following words and terms, when used in this chapter, shall have the following meanings, unless the context clearly indicates otherwise:

 "Activities of daily living" or "ADLs" means bathing, dressing, toileting, transferring, eating/feeding, and bowel and bladder continence.
+An individual's degree of independence in performing these activities is a part of determining an individual's service needs.

 "Adult" means any individual age 18 or over, or under 18 if legally emancipated.

 "Instrumental activities of daily living" or "IADLs" means tasks such as meal preparation, shopping, housekeeping, money management, transportation, using the telephone, home maintenance, and laundry.
+An individual's degree of independence in performing these activities is a part of determining an individual's service needs.

 "Local board" means the local board of social services representing one or more counties or cities.